SmithsonArrey/Unpipelined-MIPS-Processor/README.md

 *  -read a line and look for keywords
 *  -use string libraries
 *
-*  output file upload -
+*  output file upload - Caleb
 *   -cycle numbers?